 Due to their short shelf life and delicately formed fruit, many blackberries found in grocery stores can be developing mold or are disappointing in the flavor department.
 This makes them all the more desirable in the culinary garden.
 But take care, as blackberry vines can become invasive.

-Good Products For Growing Blackberries:
+Good Products At Amazon For Growing Blackberries:

 - Monterey BT Caterpillar Killer